 speaker

 John Block

 Great, guys.
-Thanks and good morning.
+Thanks, and good morning.
 Jeff, interesting comments on the OTC paramarket.
 Why do you think the market's weak if the consumer is seemingly under pressure?
-Sometimes that pressure causes a trade down and I just want to make sure I understand.
-It does seem like you're gaining share within that market performance, even if we normalize for some of the stocking commentary, maybe if you can elaborate on that.
+Sometimes that pressure causes a trade down.
+And I just want to make sure I understand.
+It does seem like you're gaining share within that market performance. even if we normalize for some of the stocking commentary.
+Maybe if you can elaborate on that.
 And then I'll just ask my follow-up.
 For Zinrelia, it looks like you're going to compress the launch timing.
 Initially, you called out two to four months.
 It seems like it's going to move to something shorter than that.
 So just what changed or what will you change?
 Talk to us about your confidence there.
 And then how do we think about the launch timing internationally for Zinrelia as well?
 Thanks for your time.

 speaker

-Jeff
+Jeff Simmons

 Yeah, thanks, John.
 Let me start with that second question first.
-Again, Zinrelia, we're looking at technical sections approved, as we said, in the second quarter.
+Again, Zanrelia, we're looking at technical sections approved, as we said, in the second quarter.
 The administrative process is 60 days typically, and that would go into the third quarter.
-As you know, we have been and we've said very clearly that the production line and process for Zinrelia very much fits into what we do with other products like our parasiticides and made in our own facilities.
+As you know, we have been and we've said very clearly that the production line and process for Xenrelia very much fits into what we do with other products like our parasiticides and made in our own facilities.
 So we've been preparing.
 We have product that is manufactured, that is ready.
-Of course, we'll wait for the labeling, but we do believe that we've created additional efficiencies from the time from approval to launch.
-And that's why we have our current expectation is to bring that product to the market actually in Q3.
+Of course, we'll wait for the labeling, but we do believe that we've created additional efficiencies from the time from approval to launch, and that's why we have our current expectation is to bring that product to the market actually in Q3.
 So that is our current plan.
-Relative to OTC, just real quickly, fundamentally, yes, we see strong demand for OTC products.
+Relative to OTC, just real quickly, fundamentally, yes, we see strong demand for our OTC products.
 That market is quite resilient, even in the midst of some of the dynamics.
-We also, I think we see a little bit of the continuum pull back from after the innovation entered the market inside the vet clinic to we're seeing the more robust demand kind of coming back to the OTC products.
+We also, I think, we see a little bit of the continuum pull back from after the innovation entered the market inside the vet clinic to we're seeing the more robust demand kind of coming back to the OTC products.
 Our portfolio is strong and we've put our strategy to work, which I think that's what's driving a lot of this is the expanded physical availability.
 We're now in club, dollar, grocery, the share of voice.
-I think I really want to point to the Soresto.
-Seen probably the most jump in brand awareness on Soresto since owning the product and owning Bayer as we've seen unaided awareness up 5%.
+I think I really want to point to the Soresto. seen probably the most jump in brand awareness on Soresto since owning the product and owning Bayer, as we've seen unaided awareness up 5%.
 A lot of that is the Boulder campaign that I mentioned in my comments.
 And then we're constantly optimizing price volume.
-And then just overall, the innovation from the classic brands in the U.S. to even I want to note, AdTab is one of the fastest ramping products we have over in Europe in the retail market.
+And then just overall, the innovation from the classic brands in the U.S. to even, I want to note, AdTab is one of the fastest ramping products we have over in Europe in the retail market.
 But look, I think to your specific question, we saw the weather impact overall.
 We have seen some trade down occur in the OTC space.
-We now have a portfolio that can handle both the trade down as well as the premium products.
-So that portfolio is playing out.
+We now have a portfolio that can handle both the trade down as well as the premium products, so that portfolio is playing out.
 And we've seen a pretty nice jump back.
 January weather took it down.
 We've seen sequential improvement.
 We saw a 10% increase in March, actually, and we see that momentum carrying into the second quarter.
-So again, omnichannel approach that we took when we purchased Bayer is paying off.
-The strategy that Bobby and Romero have in place is paying off.
-And we continue to see this diversity as a really nice tailwind as we go into the vet clinic market now launching these new products.
+So, again, omni-channel approach that we took when we purchased Bayer is paying off.
+The strategy that Bobby and Romero have in place is paying off. and we continue to see this diversity as a really nice tailwind as we go into the vet clinic market now launching these new products.

+speaker